pluots/stringmetrics/benches/findings.md

 ```

 Performance was overall quite similar. `u32` was selected to allow larger
-values, but provide better memory
+values, but provide better memory usage than `usize`.
+Note the above benchmarks
+were run before some significant performance improvement changes.

 In the future, it may be worth changing the limit functions to accept any
 integer type via generic `<U>` on limit.